 1. Learn Malay By Talking To A Local (A Lot!)

+What are the best ways to learn Malay?
 Talking to a native speaker of a language can really be a head start for you to learn Malay.
 By having a lot of conversations, chats, and banters with the locals, you will be quickly acquainted with the common words and phrases used in the Malay spoken context.
 You can easily find a local Malaysian and save your money by getting acquainted on social media and popular online forums (it’s free and time-saving!).

-Start learning Malay by telling the Malay speakers your interest in learning their language and you can casually interact with them in Malay.
+Start learning Malay by telling the Malay speakers your interest in learning their language, and you can casually interact with them in Malay.
 If you maintain this kind of banter on a daily basis, there would be no problem for you to know the common phrases, words, and sentences used in Bahasa.

 If you have the opportunity to speak with a local via videoconferencing calls, that would be even better!
 Speaking and listening to the articulations of a local Malay speaker will help you learn the exact pronunciation and usage of the language.

 After talking to a local in Malay for several weeks, try writing down the common phrases and words used in day-to-day conversations.
 This way, you can track your language learning development and see how much of the Malay vocabulary, phrases, and basic expressions you have grasped over time.